Chieze-Franklin/Bolt.js-Book/plugins.md

 `"plugins": {`

-`    "/home": "/my/own/end/point?source=bolt",`
+`"/home": "/my/own/end/point?source=bolt",`

 `}`

 Bolt allows end users to specify the default plugin for a Bolt endpoint.
+Likewise, with the user's permission, you can set your plugin as the default.
+More on this later.

 ### A Little Tip for You